Skip to Content

 Maximize Your Plant Growth with Washing-Up Water

-Gray water, or wash water, can safely water our plants and be our holy grail for saving water.
+Gray Water, or wash water, can safely water our plants and be our holy grail for saving Water.
 While our dirty dishwashing water may not be appealing to us, our plants will appreciate us for it!

 What is Gray Water, and How Does it Help Plants?